bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/deploying-kas-fleet-manager-to-openshift.md

 - `MAS_SSO_CLIENT_ID`: The client id for a MAS SSO service account.
 Defaults to value read from _./secrets/keycloak-service.clientId_
 - `MAS_SSO_CLIENT_SECRET`: The client secret for a MAS SSO service account.
 Defaults to value read from _./secrets/keycloak-service.clientSecret_
 - `MAS_SSO_CRT`: The TLS certificate of the MAS SSO instance.
 Defaults to value read from _./secrets/keycloak-service.crt_
+- `MAS_SSO_INSECURE`: Skip TLS insecure verification for the connection to a MAS SSO instance.
+Defaults to value false.
 - `OSD_IDP_MAS_SSO_CLIENT_ID`: The client id for a MAS SSO service account used to configure OpenShift identity provider.
 Defaults to value read from _./secrets/osd-idp-keycloak-service.clientId_
 - `OSD_IDP_MAS_SSO_CLIENT_SECRET`: The client secret for a MAS SSO service account used to configure OpenShift identity provider.
 Defaults to value read from _./secrets/osd-idp-keycloak-service.clientSecret_
 - `IMAGE_PULL_DOCKER_CONFIG`: Docker config content for pulling private images.
 Defaults to value read from _./secrets/image-pull.dockerconfigjson_